jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2010/2010-Master.md

 ## Exploration Outlook

-In all, 2.2km of new cave was found during the 2010 Vodna Sled expedition, taking Vrtnarija to 8.776 km.
+In all, 2.2 km of new cave was found during the 2010 Vodna Sled expedition, taking Vrtnarija to 8.776 km.

 We are in the extremely fortuitous circumstance where we finish the year with